blurryfn/simple-flight-tracker-/README.md

 # simple-flight-tracker-
-a simple flight tracker  feel free to contribut
+a simple flight tracker  feel free to contribute

 # info